Kneedeep2005/UETC/observational_constraints/black_holes/em_domain_scaling.md

 No claim is made that this framework alone validates UETC.
 Instead, it serves as a testable organizational tool that complements other observational constraints and motivates further study.

+An example visualization of this framework is provided in:
+`figures/em_domain_scaling_example.png`.